Splatoon: Turf War

-"Turf War" is the main gameplay mode in the Splatoon franchise.
-Two teams of four players start on either side of a symmetrical map and compete to spread as much of their team's ink across as much of the floor space of the map as possible before the match ends.
-While players are not awarded points for doing so, it is possible to kill enemy players, referred to as "splatting", to temporarily remove them from the game so that they cannot contest the spread of ink.
-This is further encouraged by most weapons being very powerful but with extremely limited range, resulting in more frantic player vs player engagements.
+"Turf War" is one of the main gameplay modes in the Splatoon franchise.
+Two teams of four players (Note: An alternative arrangement was introduced in Splatoon 3 as a Splatfest-exclusive gamemode.
+Named "Tricolor Turf War", it instead involves one larger team of four defending against two smaller teams of two.) on either side of a symmetrical map compete to spread their team's ink across as much of the floor space of the map as possible before the match ends after three minutes.
+While players are not awarded points for doing so, it is possible to kill enemy players, referred to as "splatting", to temporarily remove them from the game so that they cannot contest the spread of ink until they respawn.